 It is amazing that Abraham reasoned God would raise Isaac from the dead.
 The man’s faith just would not quit!

 By faith Isaac blessed Jacob and Esau in regard to their future.
 By faith Jacob, when he was dying, blessed each of Joseph’s sons, and worshiped as he leaned on the top of his staff.
 By faith Joseph, when his end was near, spoke about the exodus of the Israelites from Egypt and gave instructions about his bones.
 (Hebrews 11:20-22)

 True faith in God always is looking toward the future, and this is where hope enters the picture.
-We are saved by hope when our vision of the future coincides with God's plan from the beginning.
-There is nothing wrong with asking God to give us the hope He would have us have.
+We are saved by hope when our vision of the future coincides with God’s plan from the beginning.
+There is nothing wrong with asking God to give us the hope He wants us to have.

 Notice that the faith of Isaac, Jacob, and Joseph caused them to act.
 Genuine faith always results in action of some sort.